armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-service/agent-service-v-1-0-10.md

 ---

-Fixes:
+## Fixes

-- Out of bounds index while performing operations (deploy, delete, ... etc manifest)
+- Fixed an issue where out of bounds index errors occurred while performing operations on manifests, such as deploy or delete.
-- Wait to the kubernetes resource to be deleted when delete manifest operation is performed; it just apply when gracePeriod is not set or greater than 0
+- Fixed an issue with how the Agent Service waits for Kubernetes resources to be deleted when a delete manifest operation is performed.
+The Agent Service now only waits until the manifest is deleted if the grace period is not set to a value greater than 0 in the UI.